Thelin90/berserkr/README.md

 Parquet is a part of the `spark` eco-system and therefore been chosen as the format to store files in `S3` with once they are prepared and ready.

+### Delta Lake

+This project will try to utilise `databricks` open source project [Delta Lake](https://delta.io/)

+- All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.

 ### Apache Arrow

-In this project `Apache Arrow` will be utilised.
+In this project `Apache Arrow` will be utilised when performing operation with `pandas udf` in `spark`.

 This will enable better performance in regards to the `CPU` not having to perform `serialization` and `deserialization`.